Triangulating Instrumental Variable, confounder adjustment and Difference-in-Difference methods for comparative effectiveness research in observational data: Introduction

 In this paper we consider the joint application of direct confounder adjustment, IV and DiD approaches for estimating the causal effect of treatment using observational data.
-In Section \ref{sec:methods} we give a more detailed description of each method.
-In Section \ref{sec:sim1} we assess the performance of these approaches in a detailed simulation study and introduce a heterogeneity statistic to decide if two or more estimators are sufficiently similar.
+In Section \ref{sec:methods} we give a more detailed description of each method and introduce a heterogeneity statistic to decide if two or more estimators are sufficiently similar.
+In Section \ref{sec:sim1} we assess the performance of these approaches in a detailed simulation study.
 In Section \ref{sec:exIV} we consider an extension of the standard IV approach using pre- and post-treatment outcome data that can be used in scenarios where the assumptions of both the standard IV and DiD approaches are violated.
 We call this extension the prior outcome augmented Instrumental Variable method (POA-IV).
-In Section \ref{sec:application} we apply our methods to routinely collected health care records to assess the causal effect of SGLT2i compared to DPP4i as second-line therapy on the risk of genital infections, using variation in general practitioner prescribing habits as an IV.
+In Section \ref{sec:application} we apply our methods to routinely collected health care records to assess the causal effect of SGLT2i compared to DPP4i as second-line therapy on the risk of genital infections, exploiting variation in general practitioner prescribing habits to construct an IV.
 We conclude in Section \ref{sec:discussion} with a discussion and point to further research.
 Source code for this research for all simulations and the application study in this paper is available at \url{https://github.com/GuedemannLaura/POA-IV}.